Excel Guide: Remove Blank Rows Or Cells

 Troubleshooting When Deleting Blank Cells

 There may be times when you encounter problems when trying to remove blank rows or cells.
-Let’s look at some of the common scenarios and ways of resolving these issues.

 Verify your Initial Range

-When using the Go To Special… option you may find that cells outside your range of interest were selected, in which case press Ctrl-Z on the keyboard and re-select the range of interest.
+When using the Go To Special… option, you may find that cells outside your range of interest were selected, in which case press Ctrl-Z on the keyboard and re-select the range of interest.

 Review the headings when using Filter